Nadine2016/knative/deploy-job.md

 {:download: .download}
 {:gif: data-image-type='gif'}

-# Deploying a job
+# Running a job
 {: #kn-job-deploy}

-Learn how to deploy jobs in Coligo.
+Learn how to run jobs in Coligo.
 Jobs in Coligo are meant to run to completion as batch or standalone executables.
-They are not intended to provide lasting endpoints to access like a [Coligo application] does.
+They are not intended to provide lasting endpoints to access like a Coligo application does.
 {: shortdesc}

 ## Create a job definition
 {: #create-job-def}

 Job definitions are templates that are used to define common job types and variables.
-When you deploy a job, you can override many of the variables you set in the template.
+When you run a job, you can override many of the variables you set in the template.
 You can create job definitions from the console or with the CLI.
 {: shortdesc}

 ### Creating a job definition from the console